Paul-Charpentier/dtemp_per_band/README.md

 ## Get Started

-Uneless you know what you are doing, the lines you might modify are lines 17 to 30.
+Uneless you know what you are doing, the only lines you might modify are lines 17 to 30.

 First define the path to the lbl reposotory :
 ```